 - Base development

 - Turn-based battles

 The various games like X-Com are in release date order, starting from 1994 up to 2021…and beyond.
-For each of them, you will find a video trailer, description and link to purchase on G2a (the portal where you can find great deals on digital keys) or Steam.
+For each of them, you will find a video trailer, description and link to Humble Bundle store & Steam.
 If I missed some games, please write it in the comments and I will update the list.

 UFO: Enemy Unknown (X-Com: Ufo Defense)

 Release date: 1994

 In UFO: Enemy Unknown, we play as the commander of the underground organization called X-Com, responsible for protecting the planet from the recent and sudden alien threat.
 We will have to watch over the world and get the approval of all the governments that will finance us.
 With this funding, we must improve our base and strengthen our soldiers in order to be always one step ahead of alien technologies.
 Definitely the starting point for those who want to get into this kind of game.

 - Command deadly close-combat battles

 Shooting down UFOs is just the beginning: you must then lead a squad of heavily-armed soldiers across different terrains as they investigate the UFO crash site.
 Tackle the aliens with automatic rifles, rocket launchers, and even tanks in the struggle to retrieve useful technology, weapons or life forms.

 Successful ground assault missions will allow X-COM scientists to analyze alien items.
 Each new breakthrough brings you a little closer to understanding the technology and culture of the alien races.
 Once you have sufficient research data on the UFO’s superior weapons and crafts, you’ll be able to manufacture weapons of equal capability.